LennardKrause/xrdPlanner/README.md

  - The module building code is designed for [Dectris](https://www.dectris.com) [PILATUS3](https://www.dectris.com/detectors/x-ray-detectors/pilatus3/) / [EIGER2](https://www.dectris.com/detectors/x-ray-detectors/eiger2/) or [SACLA](https://sacla.xfel.jp/?lang=en) MPCCD Detectors (central hole geometry) but one-module systems like the [Bruker](https://www.bruker.com/en.html) [Photon II](https://www.bruker.com/en/products-and-solutions/diffractometers-and-scattering-systems/single-crystal-x-ray-diffractometers/sc-xrd-components/detectors.html) and [Rayonix](https://www.rayonix.com/) [MX-HS](https://www.rayonix.com/rayonix-mx-hs-series/) are possible as well.
  - It uses [python3](https://www.python.org), [numpy](https://numpy.org), [pyqt6](https://www.riverbankcomputing.com/software/pyqt/), [pyqtgraph](https://pyqtgraph.readthedocs.io/en/latest/), [pyFAI](https://pyfai.readthedocs.io/en/v2023.1/) and [Dans_Diffraction](https://github.com/DanPorter/Dans_Diffraction).

+## Update to Version 2.0.0 (released 23.09.2024)
+ - The definition of detector modules was changed from mm to px to be more accurate and consistent.
+ - Consequently, custom detectors added to the detector_db file are no longer available.
+ - A new detector editor was added (_Settings_ > _Detector db editor_) to make the addition of custom detectors more feasible.
+ - Define and add whatever detector you collect your data with, now more easily.
+ - If something goes wrong use _Settings_ > _Reset detector db_.
+ - There is a backup of your _custom_ detector_db (detector_db.json.bak) in the xrdPlanner folder (_Help_ > _xrdPlanner_).
+ - A new parameter was added to allow for detector screen padding (geo.plot_padding), default is 0.

 ## Short how-to:
  - (python3 -m) pip install xrdPlanner.
  - Type _xrdPlanner_ in a terminal and hit enter.